Closed-loop Performance Optimization of Model Predictive Control with Robustness Guarantees: Simulation example

-Then, for cross-validation, we test the tuned MPC policy $\mpc(\cdot,\tilde{\theta}^*)$ on $1000$ unseen samples of $(w,d,x_0)$. \cref{table:cost_and_violation} compares the performance of our method against the nominal MPC with $\theta^*$ obtained by \cref{alg:NP_bpmpc_nominal}, and against a nonlinear MPC controller utilizing the nominal nonlinear model \cref{eq:SIM_cartpole} for its dynamics and terminal state cost equal to the stage cost $\|\cdot\|_{Q_x}$.
-To improve the performance of the nonlinear MPC while maintaining a reasonable computational complexity, we increase its prediction horizon to $N=15$.
-Both these alternatives fail to satisfy the constraints on almost every scenario, whereas our method does not violate any constraints for the unseen samples.
+For cross-validation, we test the tuned policy $\mpc(\cdot,\tilde{\theta}^*)$ on $1000$ unseen samples of $(w,d,x_0)$. \cref{table:cost_and_violation} compares the performance of our method against the nominal MPC with $\theta^*$ obtained by \cref{alg:NP_bpmpc_nominal}, and against a nonlinear MPC controller utilizing the nominal nonlinear model for its dynamics and terminal state cost equal to the stage cost.
+To improve the performance of the nonlinear MPC, we increase its prediction horizon to $N=15$.
+Both these alternatives fail to satisfy the constraints on every unseen scenario, whereas our method does not violate any constraints.

 Figure \ref{fig:SIM_trajectories} shows the averaged closed loop trajectories (solid line) and the range spanned by $1000$ trajectories (shaded) of the linear position and velocity over time for the nominal MPC $\theta^*$ and the tuned MPC $\tilde{\theta}^*$.
 Note how the nominal MPC (in orange) is more aggressive in the earlier time-steps and therefore fails to guarantee constraint satisfaction under disturbances.
 The tuned MPC, on the other hand, manages to reduce the speed of the cart just enough to ensure safety.